10 Iconic Old Movies From 40S And 50S

 Rick’s Café is known to help people get plane tickets to the U.S. (for a very high cost), which brings someone from his past (Ingrid Bergman) and her husband, Victor Lazlo, to his establishment.
 Lazlo also happens to be the leader of the Czechoslovakia resistance and the Nazis are after him.

-Along with the best movie comes the best quote that is referenced in tons of modern day TV shows and movies: “Of all the gin joints, in all the towns, in all the world, she walks into mine.”
+Along with the best movie comes the best quote that is referenced in tons of modern-day TV shows and movies: “Of all the gin joints, in all the towns, in all the world, she walks into mine.”

-Whether you’re reading this movie round up to see what classic movie you’ll watch next, or you’re just curious which black and white movies you could see for the first time, there is a story here for everyone.
+Whether you’re reading this movie round-up to see what classic movie you’ll watch next, or you’re just curious which black-and-white movies you could see for the first time, there is a story here for everyone.
 Some of my choices are more historical like Citizen Kane and Casablanca while others are more romantic like An American in Paris and Sabrina.

 These iconic old movies will give you the perfect glimpse into old Hollywood glamour, film, and culture.
 Many motifs and quotes from these movies are referenced in our everyday lives.
 You’ll pick up on it soon enough and see how they’ve influenced movies and TV today.
 Ultimately, these movies are here to entertain, but maybe this list will even inspire you to learn more about the 40s and 50s in film.